Jennifer Bruzan Taylor

 On the Council, Bruzan Taylor wants to promote our small businesses, protect our public safety, and pursue responsible development.
 She looks forward to working on an updated and comprehensive master plan and to using a creative and multi-faceted approach to resolve our attainable housing needs.
 She is committed to researching all decisions, reviewing facts and speaking to residents and stakeholders so everyone can feel heard.

-Councilwoman Bruzan Taylor serves as liaison to the Downtown Naperville Alliance and the Naperville Public Library Board of Trustees.
+Councilwoman Bruzan Taylor serves on the Downtown Naperville Alliance, the Regulatory Committee of the DuPage Mayors and Managers Conference and the Naperville Environment and Sustainability Task Force.
+She serves as a liaison to the Transportation Advisory Board and previously served as a liaison to Downtown Naperville Alliance and the Naperville Public Library Board of Trustees.

 Councilwoman Bruzan Taylor’s current term expires in 2025.